 Most, but not all, vertically presented lures are used for finesse tactics.
-They include soft-plastic lures, jigs and jigging spoons.
+They include soft-plastic lures, jigs, and jigging spoons.
 The rod tip is used to hop or drag them along the bottom, imparting action that they cannot create themselves.
 Most have a single hook, sometimes buried inside a soft-plastic lure, and move through the water with little resistance.
 Bites can be soft.

 Once you know your lure’s needs, you can build the balance of your outfit.
-Its backbone is the rod, and choosing the best one for the task at hand requires selecting the best mix of action and power.
+Its backbone is the rod, and choosing the best one for the task requires selecting the best mix of action and power.

 Slower action rods are best for lobbing lures great distances when pinpoint accuracy isn’t vital.
-They give bass time to engulf a lure because your hookset first loads the rod then moves the line and lure.
+They give bass time to engulf a lure because your hookset loads the rod and then moves the line and lure.
 That sponge-like quality also keeps bass hooked on trebles.
 With your force spread across so many points, you have to keep the line tight to keep them stuck.
 A slower action absorbs a bass’s moves that create slack.
 Fast-action rods provide casting accuracy and powerful backbones to set single hooks made from thicker diameter wire.

 Power describes the load that a rod can carry.
 Light-power rods, for example, handle small lures and lines.
 As with action, rods increase in power to medium and then heavy, with some on either extreme earning superlatives such as ultra and extra.
 An extra-heavy rod, for example, is best at casting the biggest lures or pulling big bass from heavy cover with vertically presented lures.

 Nearly all of today’s bass-fishing rods are between 6 and 10 feet in length.
-Longer rods improve casting distance and in some instances cushion for fine lines — 4- or 6-pound test.
+Longer rods improve casting distance and, in some instances, cushion for fine lines — 4- or 6-pound test.
 But don’t count out shorter ones, especially those less than 7 feet long.
 They’re easier to handle around overhanging cover, such as docks and branches, and when fishing lures worked with downward twitches such as topwaters and jerkbaits.

 You can find spinning and casting rods in nearly every action-power combination.
-Though you’ll be better served with a spinning rod when your lure and line are light and a casting rod when both become heavier.
+However, you’ll be better served with a spinning rod when your lure and line are light and a casting rod when both become heavier.

-Monofilament line has been around since the 1930s, and it remains a popular choice.
+Monofilament line has been around since the 1930s and remains a popular choice.
 It’s available in many colors, from completely clear to highly visible yellow or blue.
 There are even camouflage versions, whose alternating earth tones help it disappear in the underwater environment.
 It floats, which is vital for fishing topwater lures, and it has some stretch, which helps keeps treble hooks locked into fighting bass.
 It’s a better choice for horizontally presented lures than those presented vertically.